urban05/fhf-nas-docs/index.md

 It contains the folder `FinishedProjects`, which is considered for backups, and the `Archive`, which will not be backed-up.
 Anything which can not be lost, should be in `Main/FinishedProjects`.

 `Share` is some GBs from the NVMe Drive.
-It should be used for quick file sharing or storage of small and non-importaint files.
+It should be used for quick file sharing or storage of small and non-important files.
 It has no parity and is not regularly backed-up.

 ### Connecting to the Networkshare